About

 Currently, our Padlet page is only for early modern PhD Students and Early Career Researchers (very loosely defined as anyone who finished their PhD within the last 5 years or who does not have a permanent contract).

-If you would like to access the forum, please email Anouska and Sierra at revelsoffice@gmail.com.
+If you would like to access the forum, please email Juliana and Maria at revelsoffice@gmail.com.